Pin Point Heritage Museum

 Historically, the people of Pin Point worked in the oyster and crab business, and the largest employer by far was the Pin Point Oyster company.
 The Gullah people knew the coastal waterways better than anyone, so the men were hired as fishermen, the women as oyster shuckers.
 Today, the small factory has closed its doors, but continues serving the community as the Pin Point Heritage Center, which opened in 2011.

-Gullah-Geechee historical center pin point
+Gullah-Geechee heritage center

 After being greeted at the doors of the Heritage Center, we sat down to watch an excellent 35-minute documentary about the people of the community.
 We then moved on into the factory’s main building, where men would shovel oysters from their boats into chutes, delivering them to the women inside, who would shuck, clean and ice them.
 As we followed the oyster’s journey from boat to can, we learned more about the individuals who once worked here.